East Berlin vs West Berlin: Which Was Better?

 2. Economy and Job Opportunities

-The economic divide between East and West Berlin was evident during the Cold War.
-West Berlin was integrated into the capitalist West German economy, benefiting from a free market system and significant financial investments.
-This allowed for a thriving private sector, job opportunities, and higher wages.
+During the Cold War East and West Berlin represented stark economic divide.
+West Berlin was included into the capitalist West German economy, when the city was benefited from a free market, big financial investments and so on.
+This meant that a booming private sector, jobs, and higher wages.

 3. Cultural and Social Life

-While West Berlin had a vibrant cultural and social scene, East Berlin was more ideologically driven, with limited artistic freedom and strict censorship.
-West Berlin became a haven for artists, musicians, and intellectuals, attracting creative minds from around the world.
-The city was known for its avant-garde art scene, lively nightlife, and international events.
+West Berlin was vibrant in cultural and social ways and East Berlin was more ideologically, practically little artistic freedom and strict censorship.
+It became a haven to artists, musicians, intellectuals from around the world.
+The city was famous for its avant garde art scene, it’s lively nightlife, and international events.

-Despite the limitations, East Berlin also had its own cultural heritage, with a focus on socialist values and historical significance.
-However, the stark differences in artistic expression and freedom between the two sides were evident during the division.
+In spite of all that, East Berlin also had its own cultural heritage, dedicated mostly to socialist values and historical importance.
+Still, the division brought the stark difference between artistic expression and freedom between the two sides.

 4. Reunification and Legacy